 All About Matt Goodfellow

 Matt is a poet and primary school teacher from Manchester.
-His poems have been published in magazines and anthologies worldwide and he was recently on the longlist for the inaugural Manchester Writing for Children Prize.
+His poems have been published in magazines and anthologies worldwide and has been on the longlist for the inaugural Manchester Writing for Children Prize.
 Since embarking on his poetry career, Matt’s high-energy performances and workshops have delighted, excited and enthused thousands of children in schools, libraries and bookshops across the UK.
-Matt still works part-time as a teacher in primary schools and so is ideally placed to be able to link his visits in with the new National Curriculum.
+Matt still works part-time as a teacher in primary schools and so is ideally placed to be able to link his visits in with the National Curriculum.
 Matt’s performances and workshops are fun, creative and interactive – leaving children (and adults!) engaged, energised and eager to write and perform their own work.

 Matt’s School Visits